-Teaches the anatomy and physiology, pathophysiology and drug therapy of the immune, musculoskeletal, and digestive systems.
+Teaches the anatomy and physiology, pathophysiology, and drug therapy of the immune, musculoskeletal, and digestive systems.
 A discussion of pediatric implications as they relate to clinical physiology will also be covered.
-Students may take MOT 125, MOT 133 and MOT 135 in any order, but all three courses must be completed to met the Basic Medical Sciences requirement.
+This course is a follow-on course from MOT 133.
+Students may take MOT 125, MOT 133, and MOT 135 in any order after successfully completing MOT 123.